Click a link below to jump to a specified section:

 In the event that one of the parties does not accept the Appeal Board's decision, the following options for recourse are available:

-a.
-In the case of a student or a non-bargaining unit employee, a complaint can be filed with an appropriate federal, state and/or County agency or agencies, such as the Equal Employment Opportunity Commission, New York State Human Rights Commission, United States Civil Rights Commission, or Nassau County Commission on Human Rights.
+- In the case of a student or a non-bargaining unit employee, a complaint can be filed with an appropriate federal, state and/or County agency or agencies, such as the Equal Employment Opportunity Commission, New York State Division of Human Rights, United States Commission on Civil Rights, or Nassau County Commission on Human Rights.

 IV MISCELLANEOUS PROVISIONS